flpm/oak/output/lists/subjects.md

     title: 'Theme: Mythology'
     subtitle: Books about mythology, including the study of myths and the history of myths
-    description: 'I have 5 books about Mythology in my bookshelf.
+    description: 'I have 5 books about Mythology in my personal library.

       ### Titles: